-A Rhode Island or Massachusetts umbrella insurance policy can protect you from claims that extend beyond the liability coverage limits of your home, auto, renters, boat, or other personal liability policies.
+An umbrella insurance policy can protect you from claims that extend beyond the liability coverage limits of your home, auto, renters, boat, or other personal liability policies.
 If the cost of a claim ends up being more than the liability limits on one of the underlying policies, you’re protected.

 In this way, the umbrella insurance policy works to fill in some gaps.
 Some situations such as the cost of providing a court defense, or “personal injury” offenses like libel or slander may not be covered by the underlying policies, but an umbrella will cover them.

 Different umbrella policies cover different things, and the coverage is provided in increments of $1,000,000.
 Premiums can vary between each company based on a number of factors that affect how much risk a specific person has, like the underlying policy limits, the number of vehicles or properties, and more.

 The greater your risk factors, the more you will need to protect yourself.
 Some high-risk factors include:

 - Having a Young Driver in the Family

 Ready to Get Started?

 The best way to find out what you need is to carefully review your policy details.
 That being said, you’d be best off calling one of the experts at Lapointe Insurance to see what you need.
 We work with over a dozen carriers to help get you the best policy for your unique situation, at a great price.
 Give us a call, shoot us an email, or fill out a form online to get the conversation going.
 We are here to help!